Like it or not, winter is here.

 (Note: Some jurisdictions mandate the type of tires that need to be mounted on the vehicles, so make sure you comply with the law in your area.)

-Ensure drivers check their vehicle’s tire pressure regularly.
+Ensure drivers regularly check their vehicle’s tire pressure.
 Did you know that, for every 10 degrees of temperature drop, tire pressure will drop by one-to-two pounds?

 Pro tip: Keep tire chains or snow cables in your trunk in case you encounter extremely icy conditions.